-The first descriptive analyses are concerned with frequency.
+The first type of descriptive analyses to explore are those concerned with frequency.
 Frequency is a count of how much, how often, or how many, depending on what the variable was measuring.

 Frequency Count.
 Counting "how many" is among the simplest descriptive statistics.
 In the Safe At Home example above (Table 2-1), investigators wanted to know how many men participating in the study entered batterer treatment voluntarily and how many were mandated to enter treatment by court order (nonvoluntary clients).
 As you can see in Table 2-2, the total number of participating clients was 520 (this would be written as N=520, where the capital N reflects total sample size).
-In addition, you can see that the study included 96 "voluntary" clients and 424 "nonvoluntary" clients (this is sometimes written as n=96 and n=424, where the lower case "n" is about a group within the larger, full set where we used "N").
-Not only do we see that more clients entered nonvoluntarily, we can calculate how many more nonvoluntary clients there were: 424 - 96 = 328 more nonvoluntary than voluntary clients participated in the study.
+In addition, you can see that the study involved 96 voluntary clients and 424 nonvoluntary clients (this is sometimes written as n=96 and n=424, where the lower case "n" is about a group within the larger, full set where we used "N").
+Not only do we see that more clients were nonvoluntary, we can calculate how many more nonvoluntary clients there were: 424 - 96 = 328 more nonvoluntary than voluntary clients participated in the study.